oolongbrothers/steamos-fg/README.md

 Instead of this hack, you could fix the problems where they stem from, the `steamos-compositor`.

-Have a look at [steamos-compositor-plus](https://github.com/gamer-os/steamos-compositor-plus), which is part of SteamOS alternative [GamerOS](https://gamer-os.github.io/).
+For a fixed version of `steamos-compositor`, have a look at [steamos-compositor-plus](https://github.com/gamer-os/steamos-compositor-plus), which is part of SteamOS alternative [GamerOS](https://gamer-os.github.io/) by [alkazar](https://github.com/alkazar), the original author of steamos-fg.